CLOSE

 This reflects the reliability of your score based on the number of data sources available for this career and how closely those sources agree on the outlook.
 A higher confidence means more consistent evidence from labor experts and AI models.

-The career of a bank teller is labeled as "Evolving" because many of their routine tasks, like processing transactions and counting cash, are increasingly automated by ATMs and mobile apps.
-This automation allows customers to handle basic banking needs without teller assistance, leading to fewer in-person interactions.
+The career of a bank teller is labeled as "Not Very Resilient" because many of their traditional tasks, like processing routine transactions and counting cash, are now done by machines like ATMs and banking apps.
+This automation reduces the need for human tellers in basic tasks, although there are still opportunities for human interaction in areas like customer service and handling complex issues.

 Read full analysisLearn more about how you can thrive in this position